LogeswaranA/chainreviews/README.md

 * Testing was done using javascript instead of a solidity contract creation way.
 * Javascript testing method used the Mocha framework

+# Build With:
+* Solidity,IPFS, MetaMask, Web3js, Truffle, Ganache, Shell script, EVM Framework.
+JQuery,

 # Future Enhancements:
-* It helps service provider to get the reviews from our Decentralized System & integrate that into centralized
+* It helps service provider to get the reviews from our Decentralized System & integrate that into their centralized system which will eliminate fake reviews.

-# Build With:
-* Solidity, MetaMask, Web3js, Truffle, Ganache, Shell script, EVM Framework.
-JQuery
+* Since, users are being rewarded, increase in customer genuine reviews will be more,so platform(Smart contract) address will transfer ethers to respective reviewers.
+* To Integrate "DAI" framework, which will helps user to conver ether into DAI and exchange at any point of time.
+Since 1DAI = 1$

+Snapshot-